Destination spa

 A destination spa or health resort is a resort centered on a spa, such as a mineral spa.
-Historically, many such spas were developed at the location of natural hot springs or mineral springs; in the era before modern biochemical knowledge and pharmacotherapy, "taking the waters" was often believed to have great medicinal powers.
-Even without such mystic powers, however, the stress relief and health education of spas also often has some degree of positive effect on health.
-Typically, over a seven-day stay, such facilities provide a comprehensive program that includes spa services, physical fitness activities, wellness education, healthy cuisine, and special interest programming.
+Historically, many such spas were developed at the location of natural hot springs or mineral springs.
+In the era before modern biochemistry and pharmacotherapy, "taking the waters" was often believed to have great medicinal powers.
+Even without such mystic powers, the stress relief and health education of spas also often has some degree of positive effect on health.
+Destination spas offer day spa facilities, but what sets them apart is that they also offer hotel facilities so that people can stay multiple nights.

+Typically, over a seven-day stay, they provide a comprehensive program that includes spa services, physical fitness activities, wellness education, healthy cuisine, and special interest programming.

+A special subgroup are the medical spas who offer treatments that are paid back by the national health insurance program.

+All-inclusive program

 Some destination spas offer an all-inclusive program that includes facilitated fitness classes, healthy cuisine, educational classes and seminars, as well as similar to a beauty salon or a day spa.
 Guests reside and participate in the program at a destination spa instead of just visiting for a treatment or pure vacation.
 Some destination spas are in tropical locations or in spa towns.